Aqua Teen Hunger Force: Theme music

 Rapper Schoolly D performed the Aqua Teen Hunger Force theme song used in the first seven seasons.
 An extended remix version of the theme was used in the 2007 film adaptation and in the soundtrack for the 2011 video game Saints Row: The Third.
 After a multi-year absence, Schoolly D returned for the season seven episode "Rabbot Redux", performing a different theme song used exclusively in that episode.
 The special intro to "Rabbot Redux" featured the exact animation used in the regular intro.
 Each subsequent season featured a different theme song by a different artist with a different animated intro.
-The eighth season was written and performed by Josh Homme and Alain Johannes.
+The eighth season was written and performed by Joshua Homme and Alain Johannes.
 Schoolly D returned for the season nine intro for Aqua Something You Know Whatever, writing and performing it with Mariachi El Bronx.
-The season 10 theme song was composed by Flying Lotus, an artist whose work has been featured in several bumps for Adult Swim.
+The season 10 theme song was produced by Flying Lotus, an artist with a long history of being featured in Adult Swim's bumps.
 Every episode features an opening sequence, with the rare exceptions of the season two episode "The Last One", the season nine episode "The Granite Family", and the season ten episode "Spacecadeuce".